crcresearch/ndcmsT3/docs/resources/ndcms.md

 The last two lines are optional.
 They set up ssh to allow a second session to "tunnel" through the first one.
 As long as you have one ssh session open, further connections to earth do not require you to enter your password again.
 This should only be done for Notre Dame, as normally Kerberos authentication and ssh keys work better.

-With this setup, you may type just "ssh earth" to log into earth, and likewise for crcfe01 and crcfe02.
+With this setup, you may type just `"ssh glados"` to log into `glados`, and likewise for `crcfe01` and `crcfe02`.

 ------------------------------------------------------------------------

 ### Setting up environment

 !!! note
-    Only the earth.crc.nd.edu machine has the software required to use CMSSW, CRAB, etc.
+    Only the `glados.crc.nd.edu` machine has the software required to use CMSSW, CRAB, etc.

-*First login or when experiencing trouble with Condor:* The first time you log into earth, set the AFS permissions of a directory to use for Condor as follows:
+*First login or when experiencing trouble with Condor:* The first time you log into glados, set the AFS permissions of a directory to use for Condor as follows:

 Your home directory needs to be readable by anyone on campus because Condor doesn't run the jobs under your username.
 In your home directory, do the following: